 The principal sources of financing for project companies are:

-Project bonds and asset-backed securities are rarely used as a funding source because interest rates have stayed sufficiently low that project companies need not rely on them.
+Project bonds and asset-backed securities are rarely used as a funding source because interest rates used to stay sufficiently low that project companies need not rely on them.
+However, as interest rates are rising recently, developments should be observed.
 In the case of financing for real estate projects, many project companies procure funds by issuing short-term bonds.

-The Act on Public-Private Partnerships in Infrastructure (the Act) is the main PPP-enabling legislation in Korea.
-Applicable infrastructure facilities under the Act include roads, railways, urban railways, harbours, airports, multi-purpose dams, sewage treatment facilities and schools
+The Act on Public-Private Partnerships in Infrastructure (the “PPP Act”) is the main PPP-enabling legislation in Korea.
+Applicable infrastructure facilities under the PPP Act include (without limitation, but mainly) roads, railways, urban railways, harbours, airports, multi-purpose dams, sewage treatment facilities and schools.

 PPP projects can be undertaken (i) when profits and benefits outweigh costs, and (ii) when it is more advantageous from an economic/financial perspective compared with a project financed by the government.
-Selection of a concessionaire for a PPP project requires an open bidding procedure under the Act.
-The central or local government needs to obtain the consent of the National Assembly or the council of the province or city, respectively, to incur long-term fiscal obligations, which are not reflected in its budget.
+Selection of a concessionaire for a PPP project requires an open bidding procedure under the PPP Act.
+The central or local government needs to obtain the consent of the National Assembly or the council of the province or city, respectively, to incur long-term fiscal obligations that are not reflected in its budget.

 Generally, a project company would fund its project cost through raising capital contributions and debt.
-A project company engaging in PPP projects is required to raise at least 15% (during the construction period) – and 10% (during the operational period) – of the total project cost through capital contribution, pursuant to the framework plan for PPP projects published annually by the Ministry of Strategy and Finance and the relevant concession agreement.
+A project company engaging in PPP projects is required to raise at least 15% (during the construction period) – and 10% (during the operational period) – of the total project cost from private sectors including financing for the projects through capital contribution, pursuant to the framework plan for PPP projects published annually by the Ministry of Economy and Finance and the relevant concession agreement.
 As a result, a typical funding structure for a PPP project in Korea would initially consist of 15% equity financing and 85% debt financing (including senior debt and subordinated debt).

-Based on recent feasibility studies conducted by the Government (which is a prerequisite to develop a PPP project under the Act), there is an increasing focus on infrastructure projects such as highways, ports, railways, water treatment facilities, LPG pipelines, hospitals.
+Based on the framework plan for PPP projects, there is an increasing focus on infrastructure projects such as highways, railways and public water treatment facilities, etc.

 Statutory security interests include:

-The rights of the concessionaire may be assigned by way of security to the lenders under a yangdo tambo agreement.
-Yangdo tambo (title transfer by way of security, a non-statutory security interest) is a security interest recognised by Korean case law.
-Under a yangdo tambo:
+The rights of the concessionaire may be assigned by way of security to the lenders under a yangdo dambo agreement.
+Yangdo dambo (title transfer by way of security, a non-statutory security interest) is a security interest recognised by Korean case law.
+Under a yangdo dambo:

 Establishment Method and Priority of Security Interest